1kalyan/balloon_pop_game/README.md

 Balloon Pop Game
 Welcome to the Balloon Pop Game!
 This is a simple yet entertaining game developed using Python and the Pygame library.
 The objective of the game is to pop as many balloons as possible without hitting the bomb balloons.

-Table of Contents
-Installation
-How to Play
-Game Features
-Contributing
-License
-Installation
-To run this game, you'll need Python and Pygame installed on your system.

 #How to Play